yasutakatou/prompt-bot/README.md

 I'd like to use ChatGPT internally to promote prompt engineering.
 But I don't know how to **manage company-wide** prompts...<br>
 With the current mix of remote workers and those who come to work, the **Chat tool should be utilized as a hub of communication**.<br>
+And because it's a Slack bot, it can be used from a smartphone!<br>
 I tried to code such a thought!<br>

 # Feature